 Workforce Housing Initiative

-- Targets individuals and families with incomes of 61% to 120% of Area Median Income (AMI)
+- Supports housing with rents affordable to individuals and families with incomes of generally between 60% and 120% of Area Median Income (AMI)

 - Leverages strategic opportunities to use state-owned land